f-eighty7/devops_midterm_examination_project/LABREPORT.md

 **4. Create Deployment Workflow(that is activated by Build and Push Docker Image Runner or manually):**

-Before utilizing the GitHub Actions Workflow, ensure the following secrets are configured in the GitHub repository settings:
+Before utilizing the GitHub Actions Workflow, put the following secrets are in the GitHub repository settings:
 - `ARM_CLIENT_ID`: Provided by the Azure subscription.
 - `CLIENT_SECRET`: Provided by the Azure subscription.
 - `ARM_SUBSCRIPTION_ID`: Provided by the Azure subscription.